andyto1234/asheis/README.md

 - To run this notebook locally, clone this repository and install all the requirements in `requirements.txt`

 This package/tutorial is designed to introduce the basics of `EISpac`, and provide a convenient wrapper for the tool USNavalResearchLaboratory developed. #GoCheckThemOut.
 This tutorial will emphasise on three parts:
-- Introduce the basic commands in Python (Tutorial_Basics.ipyn)
+- Introduce the basic commands in Python (Tutorial_Basics.ipynb)
-- Downloading EIS data from NRL (Tutorial.ipyn)
+- Downloading EIS data from NRL (Tutorial.ipynb)
 - Introduce EIS data processing routines
 - Demonstrate EISpac wrapper `asheis`